SpinnerZ/clojure-exercise-2/README.md

 # Clojure-exercise-2

-It is a solution to "nuSwitch Energy Comparison" code challenge made in Clojure.
+It is a solution to "Energy Comparison" code challenge made in Clojure.

 ## Objectives